LinkdropHQ/linkdrop-monorepo/README.md

 - [Scripts](https://github.com/LinkdropHQ/linkdrop-monorepo/tree/master/packages/scripts)  - scripts for setting up, deploying, generating links and claiming linkdrops
 - [Configs](https://github.com/LinkdropHQ/linkdrop-monorepo/tree/master/configs) - configs used in other components (SDK, server, web apps)

+## Disclaimer
+This is a work in progress.
+Expect breaking changes.
+The code has not been audited and therefore can not be considered secure.

 ## License
 The current codebase is released under the [MIT License](https://opensource.org/licenses/MIT)